 For every garden arbor, there's a material type to match.
 Some of the more popular materials include wood, vinyl, iron and metal.
 Here's a closer look at three of the types below:

-Wood construction is timeless.
+Wooden arbors are timeless.
 Its classic textural appearance adds natural allure and complements outdoor spaces with ease.
 This rustic charm grows with weather-related wear, accenting your yard space with warmth and an enchanting time-tested feel.
 Teak or cedar woods are your best bet if you live where weather conditions tend toward the erratic.
 These dense woods can withstand environmental drama better than most, and always look better for it.
 Be sure to research your specific wood type as intermittent or regular maintenance may be required to ensure long-lasting integrity before you make a decision about material.

 Vinyl suits spaces that are frequently subjected to weather extremes.
 It's nearly impervious to scorching heat and freezing temperatures alike.
 This means that vinyl won't fade or splinter like wood, nor will it patina or dent like metal.
 Such integrity makes it a truly evergreen material that's versatile enough to accommodate any style of space.
 Cleaning vinyl is also incredibly simple.
 A light spritz of hose water does the trick, much like the vinyl siding found on homes around the world.

 Make sure to compare a vinyl arbor to other materials to ensure you've made the right choice.
 Some vinyl pieces are crafted to resemble natural materials, but upon close inspection, these sometimes fail to exhibit the rustic charm found in elements like wood and metal.
 On the other hand, some vinyl arbors, like those from New England Arbors, do an amazing job of simulating the look of real wood.